acm-uiuc/til/_til/rails/demodulize-a-class-name.md

+---
-# Demodulize A Class Name
+title: Demodulize A Class Name
+category: rails
+---

 If you call `.class.name` on an instance of some class, the fully qualified name will be returned, module names and all.
 Consider the following example